Chapter 17

 Let us notice the following verses,

-8 The Apostle Paul worked for his temporal, that is physical, needs.
-As we read the Book of Acts (Acts 18:8) we find that Paul earned his living as a tentmaker.
+8 … To not be a burden to those he taught Paul worked for his own physical needs.
+As we read the Book of Acts (Acts 18:8) we learn that Paul earned his living as a tentmaker.

 1 Corinthians 9:1-14